LGBTQ rights in Utah

 The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Utah have significantly evolved in the 21st century.
 Protective laws have become increasingly enacted since 2014, despite the state's reputation as socially conservative and highly religious.
 Utah's anti-sodomy law was invalidated in 2003 by Lawrence v.
 Texas, and fully repealed by the state legislature in 2019.
 Same-sex marriage has been legal since the state's ban was ruled unconstitutional by federal courts in 2014.
 In addition, statewide anti-discrimination laws now cover sexual orientation and gender identity in employment and housing, and the use of conversion therapy on minors is prohibited.
 In spite of this, there are still a few differences between the treatment of LGBTQ people and the rest of the population, and the rights of transgender youth are restricted.

 Opinion polling has shown an increase in support for LGBT rights in the state.
 A 2017 Public Religion Research Institute poll showed that 44% of Utah residents supported same-sex marriage, a significant increase from the early 2000s.
 A 2019 survey by the same pollster showed that 74% of Utahns supported anti-discrimination legislation protecting LGBTQ people.
-Salt Lake City, the largest city in the state, has one of the largest LGBTQ populations in the country.
+Salt Lake City, the largest city in the state, has one of the largest LGBTQ populations per capita in the country.